Platonic Academy

 The Academy (Ἀκαδημία) was founded by Plato in ca. 387 BC in Athens.
 Aristotle studied there for twenty years (367 BC – 347 BC) before founding his own school, the Lyceum.
-The Academy persisted throughout the Hellenistic period as a skeptical school, until coming to an end after the death of Philo of Larissa in 83 BC.
+The academy persisted throughout the Hellenistic period as a skeptical school, until coming to an end after the death of Philo of Larissa in 83 BC.
 Although philosophers continued to teach Plato's philosophy in Athens during the Roman era, it was not until AD 410 that a revived Academy was re-established as a center for Neoplatonism, persisting until 529 AD when it was closed down by Justinian I.

+The academy is regarded as the first institution of higher education in the West, where subjects as diverse as biology, geography, astronomy, mathematics, history, and many more were taught and investigated.
+It has been regarded as perhaps the earliest structured academy for political science in antiquity.